awsdocs/aws-cdk-guide/doc_source/assets.md

 You typically reference assets through APIs that are exposed by specific AWS constructs\.
 For example, when you define a [lambda\.Function](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) construct, the [code](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html#code) property lets you pass an [asset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Code.html#static-assetpath) \(directory\)\. `Function` uses assets to bundle the contents of the directory and use it for the function's code\.
 Similarly, [ecs\.ContainerImage\.fromAsset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-ecs.ContainerImage.html#static-from-assetdirectory-props) uses a Docker image built from a local directory when defining an Amazon ECS task definition\.

-## Assets in Detail<a name="assets_details"></a>
+## Assets in detail<a name="assets_details"></a>

 When you refer to an asset in your app, the [cloud assembly](apps.md#apps_cloud_assembly) synthesized from your application includes metadata information with instructions for the AWS CDK CLI on where to find the asset on the local disk, and what type of bundling to perform based on the type of asset, such as a directory to compress \(zip\) or a Docker image to build\.

 The AWS CDK generates a source hash for assets and can be used at construction time to determine whether the contents of an asset have changed\.

 By default, the AWS CDK creates a copy of the asset in the cloud assembly directory, which defaults to `cdk.out`, under the source hash\.
 This is so that the cloud assembly is self\-contained and moved over to a different host for deployment\.
-See [Cloud Assemblies](apps.md#apps_cloud_assembly) for details\.
+See [Cloud assemblies](apps.md#apps_cloud_assembly) for details\.

 The AWS CDK also synthesizes AWS CloudFormation parameters that the AWS CDK CLI specifies during deployment\.
 The AWS CDK uses those parameters to refer to the deploy\-time values of the asset\.